 - the prosecution and defense of civil cases in which the United States is a party; and

 - the collection of debts owed the federal government which are administratively uncollectible.

 The Northern District of New York encompasses 32 counties in Northern and Central New York, covering an area of more than 30,000 square miles.
 It is home to approximately 3.4 million people.
 The U.S. Attorney’s Office in this District employs approximately 46 Assistant U.S. Attorneys and more than 54 support personnel who work in staffed offices in Syracuse, Albany, Binghamton, and Plattsburgh.

-Stafford, Virginia - Man was sentenced to serve 70 months in prison followed by two years of supervised release for illegally reentering the United States.
+Newburgh, New York - Man was sentenced to 37 months in prison followed by three years of supervised release for filing a false claim with the Internal Revenue Service.